Riemannian optimal identification method for linear systems with symmetric positive-definite matrix: Numerical Simulations

-where $x_k:=x(kh)$, $u_k:=u(kh)$, $y_k:=y(kh)$, $v_k:=v(kh)$, and $A$ and $B$ are defined by \eqref{3} and \eqref{4}, respectively.
+Although we consider mathematical model \eqref{numerical_ex} to be noise-free, measurement noise is inevitable in practice, as explained in Section 4.3 in \cite{ljung1999system}.
+Thus, we assume that the true system is given by

+where $A$, $B$, and $C$ are defined by \eqref{3}, \eqref{4}, and \eqref{5}, respectively, and $v_k\in {\bf R}^p$ is measurement noise.
+That is, the input/output data $(u_k,y_k)$ is generated by \eqref{numerical_ex2}.
 Because $F$ is stable, the matrix $A$ is also stable.
 That is, all eigenvalues of $A$ are in the interval $(0,1)$.
 The signal-to-noise ratio of system \eqref{numerical_ex2} is defined as

-In the following, we present the results of numerical experiments for SISO and MIMO cases.
-For SISO cases, we illustrate a frequency response using the Bode plot.
-For MIMO cases, the values of various indices are given, because the Bode plot of MIMO cases does not clarify the distance between the true and estimated systems.
+In the following, we present the results of numerical simulations for SISO and MIMO cases.
+For SISO cases, we illustrate a frequency response using the Bode plots.
+For MIMO cases, the values of various indices are given, because Bode plots of MIMO cases do not clarify the distance between the true and estimated systems.

-To this end, we set $n=20$, and generated the undirected graph $\mathcal{G}$ using the Watts and Strogatz model \cite{watts1998collective} with 20 nodes having a mean degree 10 and a rewiring probability of 0.4.
-Additionally, $C_{\rm cap}$, $R_{\rm res}$, and $G_{\rm con}$ in the true system \eqref{true} were given by
+To this end, we set $n=20$, and generated the undirected graph $\mathcal{G}$ using the Watts and Strogatz model \cite{watts1998collective} with 20 nodes of mean degree 10 and rewiring probability 0.4.
+Additionally, $C_{\rm cap}$, $R_{\rm res}$, and $G_{\rm con}$ were given by

 where each ${\rm rand}$ denotes a uniformly distributed random number in the interval $(0,1)$.
 Moreover, we generated each component of $u_k$ from the Gaussian random distribution with mean $0$ and variance 100, and the components of $v_k$ from the Gaussian random distribution with mean 0 and variance $\sigma^2$.
 The sampling interval $h$ was $0.1$.